prntkk/internship/README.md

 - `POST /generate-tweet`: Generate a new tweet from a prompt
 - `GET /tweets`: Retrieve all generated tweets
 - `DELETE /tweets/{tweet_id}`: Delete a specific tweet
+- `POST /post-to-external`: Post a tweet to external Twitter clone website
 - `GET /health`: API health status

 ## Usage